typegoose/typegoose/github-page/_guides/advanced/models-with-same-name.md

 const model = getModelForClass(MultiModel);
 ```

-Please note that using `{ schemaOptions: { collection } }` automaticly adds a suffix of the collection to the model's name
+Please note that using `{ schemaOptions: { collection } }` automatically adds a suffix of the collection to the model's name

 ```ts
 @modelOptions({ schemaOptions: { collection: 'Something' } })